KristupasJon/WinSysMaintain-CLI/README.md

 - 🪶 **Lightweight** – A single `.bat` file you can run anywhere.
 - 🚀 **Portable** – No installation required.
 Ideal for USB drives, remote work, or IT toolkits.
 - 🔐 **Secure Auto-Updating** – Keeps itself current without the hassle.
+- 🔒 **Secure Downloads** – All downloads are protected with enforced TLS protocols (TLS 1.2 and TLS 1.3).

 ![Self-Updating](https://github.com/user-attachments/assets/6ddb598c-13f8-4bc9-ad5d-342caaa66783)